 Alex from Andover, CT

-Roof problems, causes of leaks, and installation of a new IB Roof.
+Roof problems, causes of leaks, and installation of a new IB Membrane.

 When I first met with Alex, the roof had an expensive, heavy-duty tarp on it and about 5 inches of snow.
 Although it was the time of a very cold arctic air front in New England, it was actually good for Alex’s roof as cold temperatures kept the snow from melting for a couple of weeks.